-Under the ACA, a plan provides minimum value (MV) if the plan's share of total allowed costs of benefits provided under the plan is at least 60 percent of those costs.
-The following three approaches may be used for determining MV:
+Under the ACA, a plan provides MV if the plan's share of total allowed costs of benefits provided under the plan is at least 60 percent of those costs.
+Three approaches may be used for determining MV: a Minimum Value (MV) Calculator, design-based safe harbor checklists or actuarial certification.

-- A minimum value calculator

-- Design-based safe harbor checklists

-- Actuarial certification

 In addition, any plan in the small group market that meets any of the "metal levels" of coverage (that is, bronze, silver, gold or platinum) provides MV.

-On Nov.
-4, 2014, the IRS issued Notice 2014-69 to clarify that plans that do not provide inpatient hospitalization or physician services (referred to as Non-Hospital/Non-Physician Services Plans) do not provide MV.
-On Dec.
-18, 2015, HHS and the IRS issued final regulations that prohibit an employer from using the MV Calculator (or any actuarial certification or valuation) to demonstrate that a Non-Hospital/Non-Physician Services Plan provides MV.
-As a result, a Non-Hospital/Non-Physician Services Plan should not be adopted for the 2015 plan year or beyond.
+In addition, plans that do not provide inpatient hospitalization or physician services (referred to as non-hospital/non-physician services plans) do not provide MV.
+An employer may not use the MV Calculator (or any actuarial certification or valuation) to demonstrate that a non-hospital/non-physician services plan provides MV.
+As a result, a non-hospital/non-physician services plan should not be adopted for the 2015 plan year or beyond.

-Calculate potential penalties for 2016 and/or 2017: □ Review the cost of your health plan coverage to determine whether it's affordable for your employees by using one or more of the affordability safe harbors. □ Determine whether the plan provides MV by using one of the four available methods. □ Calculate any penalties that may apply under these rules using the formulas above.
+Calculate potential penalties for 2017 and/or 2018:

+- ☐ Review the cost of your health plan coverage to determine whether it's affordable for your employees by using one or more of the affordability safe harbors. - ☐ Determine whether the plan provides MV by using one of the four available methods. - ☐ Calculate any penalties that may apply under these rules using the formulas above.